apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 The presence of this file triggers the testing of the S3 classes.

-Without this file, *none of the tests in this module will be executed*
+Without this file, *none of the integration tests in this module will be executed*.

 The XML file must contain all the ID/key information needed to connect each of the filesystem clients to the object stores, and a URL for